unahouExosite/docs/portals/README.md

 ##### Response

-* `201 Created`: Returned if the data storage is created successfully.
+* `201 Created`: Returned if the data storage was created successfully.
-* `400 Bad Request`: Returned if not setting Content-Type.
+* `400 Bad Request`: Returned if Content-Type is not set.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to set user data storage.
+    * Returned if the caller does not have permission to set the user's data storage.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example